kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 In some cases, the synchronous API is much cleaner for certain tasks.
 Fewer callbacks are nice and certainly make things more readable.
-The real downside of the synchronous API steams from the limitations of web workers.
+The real downside of the synchronous API stems from the limitations of Workers.

-For security reasons, data between the calling app and a web worker thread is never shared.
+For security reasons, data between the calling app and a Web Worker thread is never shared.
 This is going to
 [change in the future](https://bugs.webkit.org/show_bug.cgi?id=65209), but for now, data is always copied to and from the worker when `postMessage()` is called.